 He went on, “I have some very nice things that I enjoy living with.
 I paid top dollar for them, to get the best.
 I never intend to sell them, so it doesn’t matter what happens to the market.”

 Top dollar in Greg’s case is very much below top dollar for works by important contemporary artists, but collecting principles should remain the same.
 Alas, too many people – I won’t call them “collectors”; they’re the artworld equivalent of day traders – haven’t read my blog.
-A recent front-page article in The New York Times detailed the woes of some artists in their 20’s who had the misfortune to become very hot.
+A recent front-page article in The New York Times by Zachary Small and Julia Halperin detailed the woes of some artists in their 20’s who had the misfortune to become very hot.
 Why was that a misfortune?
 Because speculators, dealers, and art advisors began buying their works like crazy.
 The artists responded by pumping out a lot of art.
 Then their buyers sold, taking a quick profit, and the bubble burst.

 (Hit a paywall on the NYT article?
 Read an unrestricted version here).